What can you do today to ensure you start productive conversations with your social media profiles?

 When you share some content, ask people what they think of the article.
 Do they agree with all the points raised?
 Are there additional tips anyone can add?
 Have you seen these kinds of issues within your own business?
 These types of questions encourage people to participate in the discussion rather than simply sharing - and so spark conversations that you would otherwise not have had.

-We really hope these tips help you get the most from your both your membership of the Social-Hire community - and the other social networks you're using.
+We really hope these tips help you get the most from all the social networks you're using.
 Feel free to add your own ideas or experiences in the comments section below!

 Image source: R.Rasmussen